-- The College pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined in part three of Keeping Children Safe in Education and the College Safer Recruitment Policy. - The College will maintain a single central record which demonstrates the relevant vetting checks required including identity, qualifications, criminal convictions and right to work in the UK. - All recruitment materials will include reference to the College's commitment to safeguarding and promoting the wellbeing of students. - The College will ensure that all recruitment panels include at least one person that has undertaken safer recruitment training. - The College will ensure that appropriate DBS risk assessments will be undertaken as required.
+- The College pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined in part three of Keeping Children Safe in Education and the College Safer Recruitment Policy. - The College will maintain a single central record which demonstrates the relevant vetting checks required including identity, qualifications, criminal convictions and right to work in the UK.
+The College will consider Online-Searches where appropriate to do so or when a concern has been raised. - All recruitment materials will include reference to the College's commitment to safeguarding and promoting the wellbeing of students. - The College will ensure that all recruitment panels include at least one person that has undertaken safer recruitment training. - The College will ensure that appropriate DBS risk assessments will be undertaken as required.
 Advice and support for carrying out the risk assessments can be accessed through the HR Unit.